liampc/100-days-of-code/log.md

 ## Day 17 : Oct 23, 2020

 FInally add bootstrap on my attendance project, was able to apply simple webpage layout and add a simple table for the list of persons.

+## Day 18: Oct 26, 2020

+Add basic pages for newspaper app.
+Practice MVT system in django.
+Do a hackerrank challenge regarding list comprehensions.